Foreign support of Uganda in the Uganda–Tanzania War: Libyan intervention force

 Another Libyan mediation attempt in February 1979 failed to bring about any resolution.
 As a peaceful solution proved unfeasible, Libya began to fully support Amin's government with troops and equipment.
 Gaddafi felt that Uganda—a Muslim state in his view—was being threatened by a Christian army, and wished to halt the Tanzanians.
 He reportedly decided to initiate a military intervention without consulting other Libyan officials and over the objections of his army commander, Major Farak Suleiman.
 In mid-February, Libyan troops were flown into Entebbe to assist the Uganda Army, though in early March the Libyan government denied that its forces were being sent to Uganda.

 Over the course of the war a total of 4,500 Libyan troops were deployed in the country.
 The intervention force included regular units of the Libyan Armed Forces, sections of the People's Militia, and members of the Pan-African Legion.
 Most of these troops were relatively untrained; few were professionals.
 Major Suleiman complained that the regular army units were needed at home to guard the border to Egypt; accordingly, the intervention force had to do with second-rate forces.
 The members of the People's Militia were not even informed that they were being sent into combat.
 Some of the militiamen were told that they were flown to Tobruk for a celebration parade.
 Others were made to believe that they would only participate in joint-training exercises with Ugandan troops or were supposed to take part in military exercises in southern Libya.
 There were also rumours about Libyans being threatened into participating in the intervention force.
-Most of the militamen were relatively old.
+Most of the militiamen were relatively old.
 The Pan-African Legion was mostly recruited from Sub-Saharan Africans, mercenaries, and Libyan penal soldiers.
 The latter were usually criminals who were promised their freedom in return for military service.
 Regular Libyan soldiers called these fighters the "suicide squads" as they were often selected for dangerous commando operations.
 According to journalist Edward Cody, the Pan-African Legion contingent in Uganda included a large number of these "suicide squads".
 An "informed official" commented that "they generally lived up to their name" during the war.
-American intelligence analyst Kenneth M. Pollack argued that the Pan-African Legion soldiers deployed to Uganda were only half-trained and of comparable combat value as the milita.
+American intelligence analyst Kenneth M. Pollack argued that the Pan-African Legion soldiers deployed to Uganda were only half-trained and of comparable combat value as the militia.